Virginia Tech® home

 Stephen H. Schoenholtz

 The Stephen H. Schoenholtz Undergraduate Research Fund is a competitive research funding opportunity for undergraduate students enrolled in the Water: Resources, Policy, and Management degree.
-Stephen Schoenholtz is the Director of the Virginia Water Resources Research Center and a Professor in the Virginia Tech Department of Forest Resources and Environmental Conservation.
+Stephen Schoenholtz is the former Director of the Virginia Water Resources Research Center and Professor Emeritus in the Virginia Tech Department of Forest Resources and Environmental Conservation.

-The deadline for applications is December 1, 2023 at 5:00 PM.
+The deadline for applications is December 3, 2024 at 5:00 PM.
 View application details here.

 To read more about Stephen H. Schoenholtz and his work, click here.